 When designing new ITIL processes or changing existing processes, existing processes should be able to operate, support and manage the new or changed services.
 Similarly, designing new services or updating existing services of a service provider, these updates or new services should be working in compliance with the other processes of the organization.
 Performance measurements, as explained in online ITIL training, will determine whether a service complies with the functionalities for which it was intended within the scope of the other processes that interacts with the service.

 If the performance measurements show that the new service is not compliant, there will be a conflict between the new services or updates and the existing processes that can affect the service delivery of the organization severely.
 The conflict will need to be resolved in such a way that the performance measurements show that the new process runs efficiently and effectively within its given environment.
 New services that run in compliance with existing services will result in cost-effectiveness and efficiency, thereby creating value for the company.

-The role of performance measurements in detecting incompatibility between services
+What is their role in detecting incompatibility between services?

 If existing processes of the organization should not be able to operate, support or manage the new or changed services, either the design of the service should be revised or the abilities of the existing processes should be expanded to support the new services or changed services.
 Otherwise, inoperable services and processes won’t produce efficient and effective outputs for the service provider according to data from performance measurements.

 Note that this applies to all service management processes, not only the processes of the service design stage.
 If performance measurements show that any other processes in other stages of the service lifecycle are not consistent with the new or changed services, either the services should be revised or the abilities of the non-compliant processes should be improved to support the new services.
 This will ensure that new or changed services run smoothly within the organization’s existing services environment.